0xroyce/SearchGPT/README.md

 **Update 2023-06-18**

-Streamlit version has been updated and now running faster.
-Number of searches has been increased to provide better accuracy.
+- Streamlit version has been updated and now running faster.
+- Number of searches has been increased to provide better accuracy in Streamlit version.
+- Timer for OpenAI added to Streamlit version.

 **Update 2023-06-17**

-Streamlit version has been added.
+- Streamlit version has been added.

 <h2>Installation</h2>